-In the case of ex parte cases, such as litigation for rescission of a trial decision maintaining an examiner's decision of refusal, the plaintiff shall be such an applicant whose application for invention has been refused, and the defendant shall be the Commissioner of JPO.
+In the case of ex parte cases, such as litigation for rescission of a trial decision maintaining an examiner's decision of refusal or a decision of revocation against the opposition, the plaintiff shall be such an applicant whose application for invention has been refused or the patentee of such revoked patent, and the defendant shall be the Commissioner of JPO.
+(Please note that no appeal shall be filed against a decision of maintenance by an opponent.)
 If the application was jointly made, such litigation is considered to be a compulsory joinder which all the applicants are required to be plaintiffs6.